arup-group/gelato/README.md

 # Usage

-Gelato's CLI is quite discoverable:
+You can run Gelato from the command line, directly from the jar file.
+The CLI is quite discoverable:

 ```shell
 java -jar target/gelato-1.0-SNAPSHOT-92b26e8.jar --help